Jhellqvi/3d-visualizer/public/models/trucks/chassis/README.md

-Place the chassis model here as chassis.glb
+Place the chassis models here